BaptisteGerondeau/ans_setup_jenkins-1/README.md

 This is for the portability of the LDAP manager password secret.
 OF COURSE THOSE ARE NOT INCLUDED IN THIS REPO AND SHOULD NEVER BE SHARED.

+!!WARNING!!
+Agent to Master security has to be enabled manually, as I was not (yet) able to find the file to change.

 Working install with a KVM preseeded with Debian9, root SSH login configured via SSH public key and Ansible 2.4.3.0 and using the '-u root' flag.